airium/TorrentUtils/README.md

 **You're welcome to try and post bug reports.**
 **API and CLI are still subject to change.**

+**Caution**: This utility uses very up-to-date Unicode standard.
+Regarding some special characters like emoji, it's known to be potentially NOT compatible with old torrent makers like uTorrent 2.2.1, where the latter encodes such characters with 6 bytes in UTF-8, which is not allowed since RFC 3629 in 2003.
+Newer torrent downloaders may still recognise 6-byte UTF-8 characters, but old ones like uTorrent 2.2.1 will never recognise equivalent characters in latest 4-byte UTF-8.
+If there is any special character in filenames and you want to preserve universal compatibility, use this script carefully.

 ## Requirements

 Run in console: